 Duhozanye has the land and the need, but lacks the $300,000 it will cost to build and sustain.
 In the hopes of raising the money, the organization is writing up grant proposals to send across the world.
 In January, Umubyeyi and Mukarutamu hope to bring a group of volunteers and potential investors to see Duhozanye’s headquarters and meet its members.

 In a dim backroom of a mud hut in Save, 82-year-old Teresa Nyirabutunda sits propped upright in bed by her daughter, Francine.
 Francine says caring for her mother, who can’t process solid food or move by herself, is similar to having a baby.
 She was the only survivor of the genocide among her siblings and now worries about caring for both her mother and herself because she, too, is aging.
 “I live by miracles you can’t believe,” she says.

 But even for children struggling to care for elderly parents on their own want to abide by tradition.
 Francine is adamant that her frail mother stays in her house—“She is my mom.
 Even if she’s very sick I will look after her until she dies.
 I wouldn’t let them take her,” she says of having her mother live in the center.
 She admits, though, that she could desperately use the health care services.

 In a country where an almost paradisical landscape somehow hosted the fastest genocide of the 20th century, hurdling such seemingly unconquerable challenges is now woven into the national identity, and Duhozanye’s leaders are confident that battle-worn women like Teresa will have their hardships alleviated before the end.

-“Rwanda is country of thousand hills, a thousand problems, and a thousand solutions,” Umubyeyi says.
+“Rwanda is a country of a thousand hills, a thousand problems, and a thousand solutions,” Umubyeyi says.